rstraub/rstraub.github.io/_drafts/must-read-books-for-junior-software-developers.md

 categories: [Books]
 tags: [Career]
 image: assets/images/construction.jpg
-description: ""
+description: "Reading is a great way to improve your software development career.
+But which books help you grow the most?
+Here are five titles that I wished I read starting out."
 featured: true
 hidden: true
 comments: true
 ---

-You're reading to improve your software development career.
+Reading is a great way to improve your software development career.
 But which books help you grow the most?
 I'll share five titles that I wished I read starting out.

 ## Software Developers Should Read the Right Books 🎯